Martin187187/basyx-go-components/examples/BaSyxSecurityWorkshop/README.md

 This tutorial walks you through designing, applying, and testing Access Rule Models for the AAS Registry.
 It is organized in three tracks (easy, medium, hard) and explains every step in detail so you can learn by doing.
 The document is intentionally verbose and self‑contained.
 If you already know a section, feel free to skim it.

 ---

-## Table of Contents
-1. Purpose and Learning Goals
-2. Repository Layout for the Workshop
-3. Prerequisites
-4. The Running Stack (Compose) and How to Start It
-5. Users, Credentials, and Claims (Keycloak Realm)
-6. Access Rule Model Basics
-7. Access Rule Materialization (Hard Track Concept)
-8. Editing and Applying Models
-9. Easy Track
-10. Medium Track
-11. Hard Track
-12. Test Suites and How to Run Them
-13. Troubleshooting and Tips
-14. FAQ
-15. Glossary

----